 All heavy, fried & fatty foods are to be avoided as they are difficult to digest.

 Avoid meat, poultry, nuts & seeds.
 Also avoid foods like garlic, clove, mustard & coffee.

 To prevent dehydration what should be the ideal drink and in what quantity should it be taken?

-Is it true that caffeineted and sugary drinks are harmful during summers?
+Is it true that caffeinated and sugary drinks are harmful during summers?

-The sugary & caffeineted drinks are harmful during summers as they worsen the effects of dehydration.
+The sugary & caffeinated drinks are harmful during summers as they worsen the effects of dehydration.
 So it is advisable to stay away from them.

 What is the ideal temperature at which liquids should be consumed?

-Ice is used in large quantity during summer.
-While giving a temporary cooling to body, it weakens the teeth at their roots, at the same time; disturbing digestion.
+Ice is used in large quantities during summer.
+While giving a temporary cooling to the body, it weakens the teeth at their roots, at the same time; disturbing digestion.

 Ice water should be replaced with comparatively cold water.
 Water can be made tasty by adding such fragrant substances like ‘khas’, ‘sandal’, ‘camphor’ or ‘rose’.